 \subsection{Memory in Agentic Systems}

-Memory is a core component of LLM-based agents.
-Cognitive architectures propose a hierarchy of working, episodic and semantic memories to enable long-horizon reasoning and reduce hallucinations\cite{DBLP:journals/tmlr/SumersYN024}.
-General memory frameworks such as Mem0~\cite{DBLP:journals/corr/abs-2504-19413} and MemAgent~\cite{DBLP:journals/corr/abs-2507-02259} implement these ideas for broad LLM applications: Mem0 acts as a universal memory layer that dynamically extracts, consolidates, and retrieves salient user information across sessions, while MemAgent equips an LLM with a fixed‑length memory that is selectively updated via reinforcement learning when processing long text, summarising critical details for later reasoning.
-Agentic recommender frameworks such as MR.Rec~\cite{DBLP:journals/corr/abs-2510-14629} trains the LLM via reinforcement learning to optimise both memory utilisation and recommendation reasoning.
-Memory-R1~\cite{DBLP:journals/corr/abs-2508-19828} adopts RL methods to further optimise memory controllers to decide what to store and retrieve.
-MAP~\cite{DBLP:journals/corr/abs-2505-03824} maintains external memory banks of user embeddings for retrieval.
-Memento~\cite{DBLP:journals/corr/abs-2508-16153} adapts memory modules without updating the base LLM weights.
-Long-term dialogue benchmarks reveal that LLM agents struggle to recall information over hundreds of turns~\cite{DBLP:conf/acl/MaharanaLTBBF24}, and recent work explores reflective or timeline-based memory management for Personalized dialogue agents~\cite{DBLP:conf/acl/0001YHH0LSCPLI025,DBLP:conf/naacl/LiYZDWC25,DBLP:conf/naacl/OngKGCKJHLY25}.
-Most of these systems aim to preserve coherence or support general reasoning.
-In contrast, we design a preference memory tailored to downstream product ranking.
+Memory is central to LLM-based agents.
+Cognitive architectures organize working, episodic, and semantic memory to support long-horizon reasoning and reduce hallucinations~\cite{DBLP:journals/tmlr/SumersYN024}.
+General frameworks instantiate these ideas: Mem0~\cite{DBLP:journals/corr/abs-2504-19413} dynamically extracts, consolidates, and retrieves salient user information across sessions, while MemAgent~\cite{DBLP:journals/corr/abs-2507-02259} maintains a fixed-length memory updated via reinforcement learning over long contexts.
+For recommendation, MR.Rec~\cite{DBLP:journals/corr/abs-2510-14629} jointly optimizes memory use and recommendation reasoning with RL, Memory-R1~\cite{DBLP:journals/corr/abs-2508-19828} learns RL controllers for what to store and retrieve, MAP~\cite{DBLP:journals/corr/abs-2505-03824} retrieves relevant entries from a per-user memory of past interactions, and Memento~\cite{DBLP:journals/corr/abs-2508-16153} adapts memory without updating base weights.
+Other work targets long-term dialogue, where agents struggle to recall information over many turns~\cite{DBLP:conf/acl/MaharanaLTBBF24}, through reflective or timeline-based memory management~\cite{DBLP:conf/acl/0001YHH0LSCPLI025,DBLP:conf/naacl/LiYZDWC25,DBLP:conf/naacl/OngKGCKJHLY25}.
+Most of these systems aim to preserve coherence or support general reasoning; in contrast, we design preference memory tailored to downstream product ranking.